xhtml2pdf/xhtml2pdf/docs/source/reference/html.rst

    one it does nothing, as the specification says.
 -  A ``flex-direction: column`` container without a ``height`` never wraps and never distributes free space: its height is its content's.
--  A container is not split inside an item.
-One that does not fit the room left in a frame moves to the next; one taller than a whole frame is shrunk to fit.
+-  A container that does not fit the room left on a page is cut where the page ends, through the flex line and the items the cut falls in, as a browser fragments it: each item goes on at the top of the next page with no edge at the cut (``box-decoration-break: slice``), and an item whose content cannot break there -- a one-line paragraph, an image -- moves whole.
+A line with nothing to show above the cut moves whole too, so a row of tiles still breaks between its lines.
+The continuation keeps the widths of the cut line when the next frame is as wide as the one it left; a declared ``height`` is shared between the two parts, and ``align-content`` places the remaining lines in what is left of it; ``wrap-reverse`` continues at the cross start.
+A line that no frame can hold and that cannot be cut is shrunk to fit.
 -  Within a container the text direction of the document decides where the row starts: a ``dir="rtl"`` document lays ``row`` out from the right.